 Qx is determined separately for each Station each year using a transparent best estimates process through which costs are estimated by the station operator and agreed with the TOCs.
 Payments are based on the annual best estimate with a wash-up every six months to reflect the difference between estimated and actual costs.

-The costs are apportioned between the TOCs using the Station based on a combination of vehicle departures and the relative size of the international, domestic and common areas at the Station.
+The costs are apportioned between the TOCs using the Station based on a combination of vehicle departures (in relation to Common Zone QX)_and an appropriate allocation method depending on the nature of the cost incurred for costs in other zones.

 3.6.2 Freight Terminals